NACLab/ngc-learn/ngclearn/generator/experimental/infimnist/README.md

 This experimental data generating process simulates an infinite stream of MNIST data patterns (of various transformations) along with their (1-of-C encoded) category labels.
+Given this is an experimental module, you will need to follow the directions in this sub-README to properly integrate it into the core ngc-learn library.
+Once you have successfully completed this module's integration into core ngc-learn, you can access/use the generator as with any other ngc-learn generator under:  `ngclearn.generator.experimental.infimnist.infimnist`.

 The scripts contained in this folder, such as `infimnist_py`, have been crafted to stably work with python3 and above.

-The Python binding for the infinite MNIST dataset generator of L. Bottou (see http://leon.bottou.org/projects/infimnist), is written in Cython.
+The Python binding for the infinite MNIST dataset generator of L. Bottou (see http://leon.bottou.org/projects/infimnist) is written in Cython.

-**DEV NOTE:** We will be adding a real-time tensorflow generator to work with Keras and Tensorflow 2 (TF2).
+**DEV NOTE:** We will be adding a real-time Tensorflow generator to work with Keras and Tensorflow 2 (TF2).

 ## Installation and Integration into ngc-learn